ayabelarbi/ayabelarbi/README.md

 ### Hello, I am Aya !

-- 🔭 My latest work :decentralized application(dApp) in the Ethereum blockchain for NFT miniting .
+- 🔭 My latest work : decentralized application(dApp) in the Ethereum blockchain for NFT miniting .
 - 🌱 I’m currently working for a legal DAO.
 - 💬 Ask me anything about NFT, DAO and blockchain stuff.
 - 📫 How to reach me: Telegram - @ayabelarbi